Luke Hasell manages Certified Animal Welfare Approved by A Greener World (AGW) beef cattle and…

 Jonny and Rachael Rider raise Certified Animal Welfare Approved by A Greener World (AGW) and Certified Grassfed by AGW dairy cattle on 1,100-acres of pasture at Horton House Farm, in Wiltshire, United Kingdom.

-Jonny and Rachael are the third-generation to be farming their piece of land, hailing from a pioneering farm family that’s been grazing their cattle for many decades.
+Jonny and Rachael are the third-generation to be farming their piece of land, hailing from a pioneering farming family that’s been grazing their cattle for many decades.
 They’re helped on the farm by their four children, and fourth-generation farmers: Molly, 16, Arthur, 15, Tom, 13, and Rosie, 8, who are particularly helpful during calving season.
 “We have 600 cows in calf, all of which are born straight onto grass,” explains Jonny.
 “Our children help on the farm, especially during calving.
 It’s quite intense but very manageable.”

 They’ve been successfully running their herd of dairy cattle in a low-stress environment and outdoors on pasture for over 20 years.
 “As the third generation of the family to be rotational grazing on this farm, we have adapted the grazing to have longer rotations and multiple shifts during the day to build organic matter and sward diversity,” says Jonny.
-The Riders also raise Certified Animal Welfare Approved by AGW, Certified Grassfed by AGW beef cattle, and Certified Animal Welfare Approved by AGW pigs and laying hens at Horton House Farm.
+The Riders also raise Certified Animal Welfare Approved by AGW, Certified Grassfed by AGW beef cattle, sheep, goats and Certified Animal Welfare Approved by AGW pigs and laying hens at Horton House Farm.

 The Certified Animal Welfare Approved by AGW, Certified Grassfed by AGW milk produced by the Rider family goes to another AGW-certified operation, Lye Cross Farm, and then made into a line of AGW-certified cheese being sold in the UK, as well as to new and emerging markets.
 “It’s really exciting and rewarding to be involved with this cheese,” says Rachael.
 “It’s very fulfilling to be involved in producing something that’s delicious and healthy!”